wp-e-commerce/Gold-Cart/readme.txt

 2. Activate 'Gold Cart files' through the 'Plugins' menu in WordPress

-3. Activate your premium upgrade with your API key and name (can be found on your purchase receipt) by going to Store >> Upgrades
+3. Activate your premium upgrade with your API key and name (can be found on your purchase receipt) by going to Dashboard >> Store Upgrades (This is the main Dashboard link in your WordPress admin area)

 ==== Moving your Gold Cart to another site ====